 If you love your coffee as much as I do, you will love the clean flavor these syrups add to your coffee experience.

 I generally use 1 Tbsp of syrup in each 16 oz cup of coffee, which equals 40-50 calories.

 If you add 2 Tbsp of cream to your coffee, your cup is going to have approximately 80-90 calories in it.
-So definitely use this Holiday Coffee Syrup Collection sparingly; they are a decadent holiday treat!
+So definitely use these Homemade Holiday Coffee Syrups sparingly; they are a decadent holiday treat!